 Journeys can sometimes be difficult to plan with precision.
 You must arrive in good time, so that means leaving plenty of time for the unforeseen.
 The majority of transport delays can be predicted if you research properly.

-Furthermore, it’s easy to arrive in the locale ahead of time and plan how you will spend the free time prior to your interview appointment.
+Furthermore, it's easy to arrive in the locale ahead of time and plan how you will spend your free time prior to your interview appointment.

 Remember to check out parking before the day itself, and in addition, be clear about precisely how you can access the school site – if in doubt ask the school beforehand.
 Be aware that a sloppy approach to your travel arrangements can soon undermine the rest of your careful preparation.